simplex-chat/simplex-chat/packages/simplex-chat-client/typescript/README.md

 Client API provides types and functions to:

-- create and change user profile
+- create and change user profile (although, in most cases you can do it manually, via SimpleX Chat terminal app).
-- create and accept invitations ot connect with the contacts
+- create and accept invitations or connect with the contacts.
-- create and manage long-term user address
+- create and manage long-term user address, accepting connection requests automatically.
-- create, join and manage group
+- create, join and manage group.
-- send and receive files
+- send and receive files.

 ## Use cases

-- chatbots: you can implement any logic of connecting with and communicating with SimpleX Chat users.
-Using chat groups chatbot can be used to connect SimleX Chat users
+- chat bots: you can implement any logic of connecting with and communicating with SimpleX Chat users.
+Using chat groups a chat bot can be used to connect SimleX Chat users.
 - control of the equipment: e.g. servers or home automation.
-As SimpleX Chat provides secure and authorised connections, this is more secure than using rest APIs.
+SimpleX Chat provides secure and authorised connections, so this is more secure than using rest APIs.

 Please share your use cases and implementations.